What is a car hobby without a space to work?

 Well, it's a car hobby in which the hobbiest doesn't work on their car(s).

 There's nothing wrong with that.
 In fact, I would go so far as to say there's something to be said for just enjoying the car as a car and leaving the dirty work to someone else.
 For me, though, while not nearly as important as driving and racing my cars, getting my hands dirty is still a big, important part of having a fulfilling hobby.

-That's where Project: Wrench Works comes in.
+That's where Project: Space Maker comes in.

 Years ago, I lost funding and access to the makeshift workspace I used and my car hobby has been on hold ever since.
 The Service Garage is my way back to wrenching on my cars and returning them to the road.
-However, the size of the garage and the limitations that will place on what I can do within it makes this garage completely inadequate for my hobby's needs, but without adequate financing, I don't have any choice in the matter at this point.

 I don't yet have a space to put this garage because I don't yet have the property to put it on.
-That said, I have begun to plan what this property would need to look like in order to for me to build it.
+That said, I have begun to plan what this property would need to look like in order for me to build it.

 - Space to perform basic maintenance — which will also help reduce the costs associated with owning any of the cars as an additional benefit.